 Power Plant: 4 1,600hp Fairbanks Morse 10cyl diesel electric generators driving 2 screws

 Launching Date: January 1, 1945 at the Portsmouth Naval Shipyard, Kittery, ME, commissioned April 28, 1945

 You can visit the Submarine USS Requin at the Carnegie Science Museum in Pittsburgh, PA.
 This submarine is an American Tench class fleet submarine which was completed too late to see action during WWII.

-Originally the USS Requin was configured with 8 torpedo tubes - 6 forward and 4 aft and with 2 five inch deck guns.
+Originally in 1945 the USS Requin was configured with 8 torpedo tubes - 6 forward and 4 aft and with 2 five inch deck guns.
 When it was converted to Fleet Snorkel Configuration the aft torpedo tubes were deleted and the aft torpedo room became the Stern room which was used as a CIC (Combat Information Center.

 The submarine has been very well restored.
 In the forward torpedo room the majority of the equipment is still in place.
 One of the torpedo tubes is open and lit giving you a good view of its interior.
 Looking up to the ceiling you'll see the Escape Trunk, a compartment that could be flooded and drained in order to allow crewmen a chance to escape should the sub sink to the bottom.
 It is very well lit and you can get a good look inside.